Q; What is Killarney’s Ultimate High Peaks Challenge?

 Q; What time do I need to arrive in Cronin’s Yard on Saturday morning?

-A; First bus will be leaving at 05.30am so allow time for mandatory kit check and final check in.
+A; First bus for main route will be leaving at 05.00am so allow time for mandatory kit check and final check in.
+LITE route will be departing at 09.30am so you will need to be there no later than 08.45 to allow time for mandatory kit check and final check in.

 Q; Can I bring my dog?